codeinred/noam/readme.md

 allows result types to forgo storing a bool to indicate failure.
 Instead, a null state is indicative of failure.

-The constructor to `noam::co_result` accepts the coroutine handle as an input, and invokes it immediately, then stores the result.
+The constructor to `noam::result` accepts the coroutine handle as an input, and invokes it immediately, then stores the result.

 Because `co_result` doesn't store the coroutine handle, it's trivially copyable